ComScore

 • Why I Love It: crowd-pleaser, special occasion-worthy, <10 ingredients

-Please everyone at the table with this pull-apart take on challah.
-Each section is meant to be coated in a different ingredient (think garlic flakes, sesame seeds, za'atar and sweet crumbs, for instance).
+Please everyone at the table with this take on challah.
+Each section is coated in a different ingredient (like garlic flakes, sesame seeds, za'atar and sweet crumbs, for instance).
+"I bake this recipe pull-apart style," recipe developer Chanie Apfelbaum writes, "so that you can add different toppings to please everyone at the table.
+In heimish bakeries, it’s sometimes referred to as shalom bayit challah, which translates to 'peace in the home,' but I'm thinking even bigger—world peace!"

 21. Family Falafel with Tahini Yogurt